GR47BD/frontend/README.md

 The site is built on the Mithril framework and packaged using Webpack.
 Styling is done using SCSS, which is a version of Sass.
 Babel is used to compile the code into something even old browsers understand.

 ## Testing
 To test the frontend you will first have to install NodeJS.
 When installing NodeJS the package manager NPM is also automatically installed.
-After pulling the latest version of the repository you can use the following commands:
+After pulling the latest version of the repository you can use the following commands (make sure to run these commands in the frontend folder):
 ```bash
 # Installs the dependencies
 $ npm install